 <?php /* Short and sweet */ define('WP_USE_THEMES', false); require('./wp-blog-header.php'); ?>

 <?php require('/the/path/to/your/wp-blog-header.php'); ?>

 It is necessary to include The Loop in your pages to effectively take advantage of the multitude of Template Tags or plugins available.
 Familiarize yourself with The Loop and the basics of The Loop in Action to get underway with integrating the power of WordPress into your website.

 In the event you want to show ten posts sorted alphabetically in ascending order on your web page, you could do the following to grab the posted date, title and excerpt:

 <?php require('/the/path/to/your/wp-blog-header.php'); ?> <?php $posts = get_posts('numberposts=10&order=ASC&orderby=post_title'); foreach ($posts as $post) : setup_postdata( $post ); ?> <?php the_date(); echo "<br />"; ?> <?php the_title(); ?> <?php the_excerpt(); ?> <?php endforeach; ?>

-Display the last three posts on your web page.
+Display titles of the last three posts on your web page.